 - Register through the State of Connecticut.
 Go to www.ct.gov/sots, click on Elections and Voting, scroll down to: Register to vote online and follow the instructions.

 - Come in to the Registrar's of Voters office and register in person.
 We are located in Town Hall at 50 Church Street.
 We are open to the public every Tuesday & Thursday from 9:00 a.m. to 11:00 a.m.

 - Give us a call at (860) 654-1619 and we can mail you a registration application for you to complete and either mail back to us or drop it off at your office at 50 Church Street.

 TO REGISTER TO VOTE IN CONNECTICUT YOU MUST:

 - be a United States citizen;

 - be a resident of a Connecticut town;

 - be at least 17 years old (must turn 18 before election day)

-- have completed confinement and parole if previously convicted of a disfranchising felony
+- have completed confinement if previously convicted of a disfranchising felony

 Absentee ballots are available for any election, primary or referendum, and can be obtained from the Town Clerk's office.